Ittismita/Data-Analytics-Projects/Analysis and Visualization of P&L Data in Excel Project/README.md

 ## Summary
 The financial data from FY 2019 to FY 2023 reflects a robust performance for the company in growth and profitability.
 Revenue growth has been steady, with strength in the Retail segment.
 Profitability has not only been maintained but has also seen significant improvements across key metrics, including substantial growth in EBIT.
 This balance of top-line growth with bottom-line improvements indicates a well-managed expansion.
 Adidas demonstrated a robust competitive position in the industry and a sustainable growth trajectory.
 The combination of growth in both revenue and profitability metrics suggests strategic execution in market penetration and cost control.

+NOTE: Refer to the file named "Bloomberg data_source.xlsx" for the entire project.